List of Divergent characters: Zeke Pedrad

-Zeke appears in the 2014 Divergent film adaptation.
+Zeke does not appear in the film adaptations.

 Shauna

 Shauna is a Dauntless-born member of Dauntless faction.
 She is friends with Four and Zeke.
 She has a younger sister Lynn and a younger brother Hector.
 She was Four's fellow initiate.
 She does not trust Divergent because according to her they cannot be loyal to one faction due to their Divergence.
 According to Lynn, Shauna's opinion on Divergent comes from their mother.

 In Four: A Divergent Collection, Shauna is one of Four's fellow initiates and becomes one of his closest friends.
 Four first learns about Dauntless' generally open lifestyle when Shauna casually embraces him as thanks for teaching her how to fight.
 She has a crush on Zeke, which he is totally oblivious with.
 She becomes glad when he breaks up with Maria and Four notes after the timeskip that the two are growing closer than before.

 In Divergent, Shauna first meets Tris when Uriah invites Tris to join him and other Dauntless-born initiates for an initiation ritual by saying that Four talks about her.
 She later explains to Tris that she was in Four's initiate class and he taught her how to fight.
 In Insurgent, Shauna shares her opinion on Divergent when Dauntless find out that Erudite wants Divergent in exchange of peace.
 She secretly observes along with Tris, Four and Lynn a meeting between Candor representative Jack and Max who comes as a representative of Erudite.
 Lynn shoots Max in the chest and during the escape Shauna gets shot in the back and becomes paralyzed, after which she uses a wheelchair.
 Due to this, Shauna does not participate in the attack on the Erudite compound in search for information hidden away by Erudite.
 In the epilogue of Allegiant, it is revealed that Caleb makes her some leg braces in order to walk and function normally.
 By the events of We Can Be Mended, Shauna and Zeke are expecting a child.

 Shauna does not appear in the film series.